isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 		case file: 			owned=true;  return *new ifstream{argv[2]};
 	}();

-**Enforcement:** Hard.
+**Enforcement**: Hard.
 At best a heuristic.
 Look for an unitialized variable followed by a loop assigning to it.

 <a name="Res-macros"></a>